 Conibere Phillips Architects is an equal opportunities employer and all candidates will be treated fairly regardless of age, race, gender or disability and we always like to hear from talented architects and designers.
 We are only able to respond to candidates who are invited for an interview.

-No agency, phone or fax enquiries please.
+No agency or phone enquiries please.

 Please send CVs to email@example.com.
 If you are sending a webpage link, please also attach a few examples of your work.

 The first of our two projects on Roderick Road in Hampstead has received planning permission.
 The project involves some complex access and privacy issues relating to neighbours above and adjacent.
 This required a number of design options to be explored and consultations with neighbours and planners to come to a successful outcome.
 We are thrilled to be able to progress to the detail design stage and to construction later in the year.